grobian/carbon-c-relay/README.md

 Because data may be in transit for some reason, or generation stalled, the `expire after` clause specifies how long the data should be kept before considering a data bucket (which is aggregated) to be complete.
-In the example, 35 was used, which means after 35 + 10 seconds the first four aggregate metrics are produced.
+In the example, 35 was used, which means after 35 seconds the first aggregates are produced.
 It also means that metrics can arrive 35 seconds late, and still be taken into account.
+The exact time at which the aggregate metrics are produced is random between 0 and interval (10 in this case) seconds after the expiry time.
+This is done to prevent thundering herds of metrics for large aggregation sets.
 The `timestamp` that is used for the aggregations can be specified to be the `start`, `middle` or `end` of the bucket.
 Original carbon-aggregator.py uses `start`, while carbon-c-relay's default has